 Other types of coverage

-This insurance protects you if you’re hurt in an accident caused by a driver who doesn’t have insurance or who doesn’t have enough coverage to take care of the damages.
+This insurance protects you if you’re hurt in an accident caused by someone driving without insurance or who doesn’t have enough coverage to take care of the damages.

 Medical payments vs PIP